iHiD/dotfiles/README.md

 This is my personal setup for setting up a Mac for development.
 Suggestions welcome in issues.
 PRs less welcome unless you know me and are pretty sure I'd appreciate it :)

+## BEFORE YOU START

+As initial users have more restrictive rules regarding name captialization, remember to create a non-primary user first (called something like `tempuser`) .
+Create that user, then a real one for `iHiD`, then delete the old one.

 ## 1Password

 Download, configure.
 Phone required.